Satisfactory Academic Progress Policy

 Academic Forgiveness: Forsyth Technical Community College sometimes allows academic forgiveness for academic purposes.
 However, it is not allowed for financial aid.
 Both the grade and the credits will continue to be included in the satisfactory academic progress calculation.

 Appeal Procedures for Financial Aid Suspension: Students who have had financial aid suspended due to unsatisfactory progress may appeal this decision.
 However, the student must be able to document mitigating circumstances.
 A student must indicate in writing to the Office of Student Financial Services why the aid should not be suspended.
 An appeal may be made if there are unusual situations such as injury to or illness of the student, death of a family member, undue hardship, or other serious crisis.
 External documentation may be required.
 Federal Direct Loan recipients also will need to complete “Financial Literacy 101” at www.cfnc.org/paying/financial_literacy.jsp and include the completion certificate as part of the supporting documentation for the appeal.
 The appeal will be reviewed to determine whether or not reinstatement of aid is justified, and the student will be notified of the decision through a campus email.
 If the appeal is approved, the student will be placed on academic probation which will allow one term of financial aid.
 The student will be given an academic plan that must be met at the end of the next enrolled term.
 The academic plan generally requires a term GPA of 2.5 and a 100% completion rate; under certain circumstances other conditions may apply.
 If the probation requirements are met at the end of the term, the student may be allowed an additional term on academic probation in order to reach satisfactory standing.
+A student granted approval of an appeal must return within three terms; otherwise, the approval will expire and the student will have to file a new appeal.
 If the appeal is not approved, the student has the right to request a second appeal with the Forsyth Technical Community College Financial Aid Advisory Committee.
 The Advisory Committee’s decision will exhaust all avenues of the appeal process.
 The student may appeal financial aid suspension a maximum of two times during the student’s enrollment at Forsyth Tech.
 If a student is on financial aid probation and does not meet the academic plan, financial aid will be terminated until the student has returned to satisfactory status or graduated.
 There is no appeal for failure to meet the academic plan.

 For students receiving financial aid, Satisfactory Academic Progress notifications will be sent to the Forsyth Tech e-mail address after grade posting in the fall, spring and summer.
 Students may access this e-mail via TechLink at www.forsythtech.edu/techlink.